pfinorbi/kubernetes-resume-challenge/README.md

 ?>
 ```

-After we added the endpoints we can build and push a new version of the images.
+After we've added the endpoints to our application we can build and push a new version of the image.
+To make kubernetes use them we need to update the deployment again:

-To use the endpoints in our application we need to update the deployment manifest and the deployment itself:
+`website-deployment.yaml`
 ```
 apiVersion: apps/v1
 kind: Deployment